agkozak/zcomet/README.md

 ### `compile`

 Compiles a script or scripts if there is no corresponding wordcode (`.zwc`) file or if a script is newer than its `.zwc`.
+Note that `zcomet` always compiles scripts after cloning repositories or running `update`, so you should generally never need to invoke `zcomet compile` yourself.

 ### `help`